AdobeDocs/analytics.en/help/admin/admin/get-started/which-analytics-tool.md

 This help page contains recommended use cases for each Adobe Analytics tool.
 Tools should be considered in the order they are listed.
 If a certain tool does not meet the need, move to the next one for consideration.

-For more on Adobe Analytics Product Comparisons, go [here](/help/admin/c-analytics-product-comparison/analytics-product-comparison.md).
+For more on Adobe Analytics Product Comparisons, see [Analytics product comparison](/help/admin/admin/get-started/analytics-product-comparison.md).

 Here is a video that compares various Adobe Analytics tools: